Victoria-Pinzhen-Liao/Functional-Programming/README.md

 squareOfFirstElement(3+4, 2*4)
 ```

-We want to examine the evaluation strategy and determine which one is faster (less steps) in these conditions:
+We want to examine the evaluation strategy and determine which one is faster (fewer steps) in these conditions:

-#### Senario 1
+#### Scenario 1

 ```scala
 squareOfFirstElement(2,3)